ezinneanne/social-notice-board-system/README.md

 # social-notice-board-system
 This is a social notice board system.
-This is a social notice board I had written earlier using HTML and CSS only.
+This is a social notice board for Zicodx Institute.
-I hope to update it soon.